devesh1011/dromeus/benchmarks/results/m2/report/README.md

 [per-run accuracy](metrics.csv), [full metrics and paired deltas](metrics.json), and the [evidence index](../README.md).

-The PDF is revision 4, saved from Google Docs on 2026-09-17.
+The PDF is revision 5, saved from Google Docs on 2026-09-17.
 Its 14 pages retain all four figures and the worker/seed statistics.
 The NCCL-origin explanation and repetition decision are unchanged.
-Appendix B links the complete published evidence package and the external-artifact inventory.
+Appendix B provides readable links to the release, metrics, training logs, configuration, software environment, source projects, and artifact availability.
+Exact source identifiers remain in the evidence records rather than the PDF.
 The report describes shipped release assets and records access requirements for external checkpoints, including the missing historical W16 failure capture.
 The [working Google Doc](https://docs.google.com/document/d/10zjwEh-Yp9df0_d9XhJQrnXjkPerIIuq9dKUAuXVBCM/edit)